mongodb/specifications/source/auth/auth.rst

 For a non-existent username, verify that not specifying a mechanism when connecting fails with the same error type that would occur with a correct username but incorrect password or mechanism.
-(Because negotiation with a non-existent user name at one point during server development caused an handshake error, we want to verify this is seen by users as similar to other authentication errors, not as a network or database command error on the ``hello`` or legacy hello commands themselves.)
+(Because negotiation with a non-existent user name at one point during server development caused a handshake error, we want to verify this is seen by users as similar to other authentication errors, not as a network or database command error on the ``hello`` or legacy hello commands themselves.)